qwertie/ecsharp/lllpg/lllpg-part-2.md

 * Straightforward to learn: just look at the generated code, you can see how it works directly.
 * Straightforward to add custom behavior with action code (`{...}`).
 * Straightforward default error handling.
 When unexpected input arrives, an LL(k) parser can always report what input it was expecting at the point of failure.
 * Predictably good performance.
 Performance depends on how many lookahead characters are _actually_ needed, not by the maximum k specified in the grammar definition.
 Performance of LL(k) parsers can be harmed by nesting rules too deeply, since each rule requires a method call (and often a prediction step); specifically, expression grammars often have this problem.
-But in LLLPG you can use a trick to handle large expression grammars without deep nesting (I suppose I'll talk about this in a future article; my technique is demonstrated in my [LES grammar][12].)
+But in LLLPG you can use a trick to handle large expression grammars without deep nesting (this is explained in [Part 5](lllpg-part-5.html#collapsing-precedence-levels-into-a-single-rule).)
 * LL(k) parser generators, including LLLPG, may support valuable extra features outside the realm of LL(k) grammars, such as zero-width assertions (a.k.a. and-predicates), and multiple techniques for dealing with ambiguity.
 * No left recursion allowed (direct or indirect)
 * Strictly limited lookahead.
 It's easy to write grammars that require unlimited lookahead, so such grammars will have to be modified to work in LL(k).
 By the way, [ANTLR][13] overcomes this problem with techniques such as LL(*).